GlobalMood: A cross-cultural benchmark for music emotion recognition: Results

-The term \textit{calm} showed the highest average agreement ($r$ = 0.52 [0.49, 0.55]; $r_{\text{within}}$ = 0.49 [0.38, 0.57]), followed by \textit{fun} ($r$ = 0.46 [0.39, 0.53]; $r_{\text{within}}$ = 0.44 [0.27, 0.54]), \textit{love} ($r$ = 0.44 [0.41, 0.47]; $r_{\text{within}}$ = 0.47 [0.33, 0.66]), \textit{sad} ($r$ = 0.41 [0.37, 0.45]; $r_{\text{within}}$ = 0.43 [0.32, 0.58]), \textit{rhythmic} ($r$ = 0.38 [0.30, 0.45]; $r_{\text{within}}$ = 0.43 [0.25, 0.53]), and notably \textit{happy} ($r$ = 0.37 [0.28, 0.45]; $r_{\text{within}}$ = 0.45 [0.24, 0.59]).
+The term \textit{calm} showed the highest average agreement ($r_{\text{between}}$ = 0.52 [0.49, 0.55]; $r_{\text{within}}$ = 0.49 [0.38, 0.57]), followed by \textit{fun} ($r_{\text{between}}$ = 0.46 [0.39, 0.53]; $r_{\text{within}}$ = 0.44 [0.27, 0.54]), \textit{love} ($r_{\text{between}}$ = 0.44 [0.41, 0.47]; $r_{\text{within}}$ = 0.47 [0.33, 0.66]), \textit{sad} ($r_{\text{between}}$ = 0.41 [0.37, 0.45]; $r_{\text{within}}$ = 0.43 [0.32, 0.58]), \textit{rhythmic} ($r_{\text{between}}$ = 0.38 [0.30, 0.45]; $r_{\text{within}}$ = 0.43 [0.25, 0.53]), and notably \textit{happy} ($r_{\text{between}}$ = 0.37 [0.28, 0.45]; $r_{\text{within}}$ = 0.45 [0.24, 0.59]).

-Overall, considering within-country agreement (mean $r_{\text{within}}$ = 0.43--0.48), most of these terms were comparable in their cross-country agreement (mean $r$ = 0.39--0.52).
-However, despite being considered a basic universal human emotion~\cite{ekman1992basic}, \textit{happy}, exhibited a considerable gap between cross- and within-country agreement.
-This emphasizes the necessity of incorporating diverse cultural perspectives when modeling nuanced musical mood responses.
-Reliance on either dictionary translation or LLM-based translation alone could overlook important, context-specific nuances in mood perception---particularly relevant when building models for global audiences.
+Overall, considering within-country agreement (mean $r_{\text{within}}$ = 0.43--0.48), most of these terms were comparable in their between-country agreement (mean $r_{\text{between}}$ = 0.39--0.52).
+However, despite being considered a basic universal human emotion~\cite{ekman1992basic}, \textit{happy} exhibited a considerable gap between between- and within-country agreement.
+This emphasizes the necessity of incorporating diverse cultural perspectives when modeling nuanced musical emotional responses.
+Reliance on either dictionary translation or LLM-based translation alone could overlook important, context-specific nuances in emotion and mood perception---particularly relevant when building models for global audiences.